Common Health Issues in Senior Dogs | An Old Dog Guide

 Anxiety Issues

 Increased anxiety is seen in many senior dogs.
-They might become more clingy or nervous in new situations.
+They might become more clingy in new situations.
 Some develop separation anxiety even if they were fine being alone before.
 Creating a calm, predictable environment helps anxious older dogs feel secure.

 Weight Management Challenges